41Baloo/balooProxy/README.md

 ### Whitelabeling

-The implemented challenges and specifically their design are ment to be code examples and placeholders so the end-user can modify then according to their liking
+The implemented challenges and specifically their design are ment to be code examples and placeholders so the end-user can modify them according to their liking

 ### TLS-Fingerprinting